Pouria-hasani/GPU/README.md

 ```

 **nvml.c**
-Collects statistics and sets the GPU and memory frequency.
-The output is a bit messy but it almost has the whole nvml library's functions
+Collects the statistics and sets the GPU and memory frequency.
+The output is a bit messy but it almost has whole the nvml library's functions.
 To compile the code run following:
 ```
 nvcc -o nvml nvml.c -lnvidia-ml
 ```
 **clkset.c**
-Sets the GPU and memory's clocks
+Sets the GPU and memory's clocks.
 To compile run the following:
 ```
 nvcc -o clkset clkset.c -lnvidia-ml
 ```
 Then run ```sudo ./clkset```.
 The program asks you to enter the desired clock value in MHz.
 The entered clock value should be supported by the device.
-To check the supported clock by device use supp_clk.c code
+To check the supported clocks by device use supp_clk.c code

 **supp_clk.c**

-This code provides the supported memory and GPU clock.
-For each memory clock there are different available GPU clock.
+This code provides the supported memory and GPU clocks.
+For each memory clock there are different available GPU clocks.
 To compile the code run the following:
 ```
 nvcc -o supp_clk supp_clk.c -lnvidia-ml